 Singapore, a small island country in the Malay Peninsula, has grown from a small trading country to one of the most developed economies in Asia over a span of few decades.
 It consists of one main island and several small islets that form a sovereign nation.
-The country now boasts of its great business centre and high standard of living, and has created a home for world-class academic institutions.
-The population comprises of people from Chinese, Malay, Indian and European background, making it very culturally diverse.
+The country now boasts of its great business center and high standard of living and has created a home for world-class academic institutions.
+The population comprises of people from Chinese, Malay, Indian and European backgrounds, making it very culturally diverse.
 Additionally, there is a vibrant student and professional community consisting of people from all over the world.
-The lion-country has also been successful in developing a robust law and order structure, thus making it a safe haven for its residents and travellers alike.
+The lion-country has also been successful in developing a robust law and order structure, thus making it a safe haven for its residents and travelers alike.
 It has a well-developed transport network and great infrastructure which form the backbone of this nation’s growth trajectory.

 Singapore is rated as a very popular student destination for the following reasons:

-• World Class Academic institutions and universities at comparatively less cost than Australia and the USA
+• World-Class Academic institutions and universities at comparatively less cost than Australia and the USA

 • A wide array of program choices suiting students’ varied preferences